pons-deluxe/skate-following-underglow/README.md

 Lessons learned:
--The adhesive back on the LED strips can be pretty crap.
+- The adhesive back on the LED strips can be pretty crap.
 My strips would unstick after a day or so.
 Hot glue on left and right of the strip on its entire length seems to work fine.
--Don't trust the LED strip manufacturer when they say the LEDs are GRB, the actual order was BRG.
+- Don't trust the LED strip manufacturer when they say the LEDs are GRB, the actual order was BRG.
 Testing this earlier would have avoided a lot of confusion.